zyxw121/Speed-Check/README.md

 5333.33 Mbps
 ```

 The test should take about 40 seconds in total.
-There is a percentage indicator for the download and upload portion.
+There is a progress indicator for the download and upload portion.

+## Options
+Both the server and client accept several optional flags.

+* `-p [port]` to change the port the service uses.
+Default is 8080.
+* -v for verbose mode
+* -h for help